Berks County FEMA Floodplain Viewer

-The Federal Emergency Management Agency (FEMA) has updated the flood hazard data and maps for Berks County through an effort called Flood Map Modernization.
-The result are revised Flood Insurance Rate Maps (FIRM) and the Flood Insurance Study (FIS).
+The Federal Emergency Management Agency (FEMA) has updated the floodplain data and maps for Berks County through an effort called Flood Map Modernization.
+This multi-year project has re-examined flood zones using new topographic data and aerial imagery.
+As a result, flood zones have changed.
+Some properties have been mapped into a higher risk zone and some have been mapped into a lower risk zone.
+The result are revised Flood Insurance Rate Maps (FIRMs) and the Flood Insurance Study (FIS).

-The FIRM illustrates the extent of flood hazards in your community and is used to determine who must buy flood insurance and the floodplain development regulations that apply in the flood risk zones depicted.
+The Digital Flood Insurance Rate Maps (DFIRMs) and FIRMs illustrates the extent of flood hazards in your community and is used to determine who must buy flood insurance and the floodplain development regulations that apply in the flood risk zones depicted.

 The FIS is a narrative report of a community's flood hazards including: a description of the areas studied and the engineering methods used; past flooding information; and graphic profiles of the flood sources.

-* Properties that are included within a Zone A or AE on the FIRM are considered to be in the Special Flood Hazard Area or a High Risk Zone.
+Properties that are included within a Zone A or AE on the DFIRMs and FIRMs are considered to be in the Special Flood Hazard Areas (SFHAs) or a High Risk Zone.

 Flood insurance is mandatory if you live in a high-risk area (Zones A and AE) and have a mortgage from a federally regulated lender.